Help in choosing a DAX training course

 )

-Here's what this measure would show for our example:
+Here's what this measure might show for example:

-The second column shows the sales to date, using the measure we've created.
+The last column shows the sales to date for the year, using the measure we've created.

 In addition to creating calculated columns and measures, our specialist DAX course will also show you how to write queries like this: